We are completely virtual

 - Our People and Pets Say NO! campaign – Our annual photography campaign that gets people and their pets to take a statement picture saying NO to VAW in recognition that pets also face abusive along with women and children.

-- Our Celebrity Male Role Model Pixel Reveal campaign – Our flagship campaign to turbo-charge global awareness about VAW while raising US$1 million for the cause to end VAW by getting a global audience to collectively unveil a million-pixel mystery collage of inspiring non-violent Celebrity Male Role Models by donating US$1 per pixel.
+- Our Celebrity Male Role Model Pixel Reveal campaign – Our flagship campaign to turbo-charge global awareness about VAW by getting a global audience to collectively unveil a million-pixel mystery collage of inspiring non-violent Celebrity Male Role Models with every dollar they donate via our annual fundraisers.
 Our distinguished line-up includes a Nobel Laureate, a two-time Pulitzer Prize winner and a renowned Environmentalist.
 The philosophy behind choosing positive male role models from different walks of life is to emphasise that men have a major role to play in breaking the cycle of violence against women.
 Award-winning international photographer Jillian Edelstein is the project’s principal portrait photographer.

 We are a “first step” organisation